BabyBalooga/hackOHI.O/README.md

-MeterID |              Meter identifier, will have a match in the config file Description |          Description of what the meter is measuring Units |                Unit of measurement for this meter Resource |             Resource measured by this meter, can be Chilled Water, Heating Hot Water, or Steam BuildingID |           ID for the building where this meter is located BuildingName |         Name of this building GrossSquareFeet |      Size of this building in square feet
+MeterID |              Meter identifier, will have a match in the config file Description |          Description of what the meter is measuring Units |                Unit of measurement for this meter Resource |             Resource measured by this meter, can be Chilled Water, Heating Hot Water, Steam, or Electricity BuildingID |           ID for the building where this meter is located BuildingName |         Name of this building GrossSquareFeet |      Size of this building in square feet